 Attestive + Algorand = InsureTech product

-Attestiv builds technology to enable digital transformation in the insurance industry, allowing, among other things, to address the problem of insurance fraud (estimated at more than $ 40 billion - in the United States alone)
+Attestiv builds technology that is to enable digital transformation in the insurance industry, allowing, among other things, to address the problem of insurance fraud (area estimated at over $ 40 billion - in the United States alone)

 Attestiv technology allows checking the correctness of digital multimedia (photos, videos and documents), sensor data and various metadata, using the AI solution, in real time, or using advanced forensic analysis, post-factum.

-Data related to the insurance event are processed by the Attestiv platform and become resistant to manipulation, thanks to the "fingerprint" process, which is a unique representation of media resources.
-Thanks to this, we are able to detect future changes in a given resource, which makes manipulation of media checked (by AI) impossible.
-The markers for such data are then stored on the blockchain in the form of a hash.
-Blockchain ensures that the data will not be changed compared to the original form.
+The data related to the insured event is processed by the Attestiv platform and made resistant to manipulation thanks to the "fingerprint" process, which is a unique representation of media resources.
+Thanks to this, we are able to detect future changes in a given resource, which makes the manipulation of media once tested (by AI) becomes impossible.
+The tags of such data are then stored on the blockchain in the form of a hash.
+Blockchain ensures that the data will not be altered from the original form.